Skip to main content

 Effect of Spring Constant on Period

 Doubling the spring constant (k) affects the period of oscillation in a mass-spring system.
 According to the formula T = 2π√(m/k), if k is increased, the period T decreases, indicating that the system oscillates faster.
-Specifically, if the spring constant is doubled, the new period becomes T' = 2π√(m/(2k)), which is T/√2, showing a reduction in the period.
+Specifically, if the spring constant is doubled, the new period becomes T' = 2π√(m/(2k)), which is T/√2, showing a direct relationship between the spring constant and the oscillation frequency.

 Recommended video: